Not a salad lover? Well, this recipe just might change your mind!

-Here’s the thing: looking for salad recipes can be a little tricky.
-That’s why I’ve developed my own criteria to guarantee that every recipe I recreate is an absolute winner!
+I know how tricky it can be to create an amazing salad.
+That’s why I’ve developed my own criteria to make sure every recipe is an absolute winner!

-Number 3, they have to be really tasty and full of flavor — none of those bland and boring salads that are filled with just leafy greens.
+And third, it needs to be seriously tasty and full of flavor.
+None of those bland, boring salads made of just leafy greens.

 Choosing the Meat

-Good quality steak can make all the difference, and for me, that’s all about finding the balance between lean and fatty.
+Good-quality steak makes all the difference, and for me, it’s all about finding the right balance between lean and fatty.

-- Sirloin: Compared to the ribeye, sirloin is much leaner and a little bit milder in flavor.
-Because of this, the other elements of your salad can stand out.
+- Sirloin: Compared to the ribeye, sirloin is much leaner and milder.
+So, it allows the other elements of your salad to stand out.

-- Strip Steak: On the flip side, strip steak has more fat than flank steak, meaning, it’s softer and much easier to chew (which is a bonus in my book!)
+- Strip Steak: On the flip side, strip steak has more fat than flank, which makes it softer and much easier to chew — definitely a bonus in my book!

-- Skirt Steak: This cut has a lot of connective tissues.
-So, it absorbs the seasonings very well to make every bite flavorful.
+- Skirt Steak: This cut has plenty of connective tissue, so it soaks up seasonings like a sponge, making each bite super flavorful.

 Choosing the Toppings

-As I say with any salad recipe, you can 100% customize your dish any way you please.
-But if you ask me, these are the toppings I like to include in my steak salad:
+As with any salad recipe, you can 100% customize it however you like.
+But if you ask me, here are the toppings I always reach for in my steak salad:

 - Salad greens (like arugula, baby greens, and spinach)